I first heard about CouchSurfing.com on the BootsnAll message boards last Summer.

 My Tips for a Positive Surfing Experience (or what I expect from those who stay with me, and myself when the time comes)

-- Arrive with an offering for your host (Andre brought beer).
-Showing respect for your host will open additional doors of kindness.
+Arrive with an offering for your host (Andre brought beer).
+Showing respect for your host will open new doors of kindness.
 You may get back far more than you find yourself giving.

 Leave a minimal footprint in your host's home.
 Keep your belongings in a small part of the area where you'll be sleeping, and keep your toiletries under control.

 Do not eat food unless you're invited to chow down (with or without your host around).
 When in doubt, ask first.

 Respect your host's rules.
 If your host doesn't communicate the rules, ask!